Jean And David W Wallace Foundation Inc

 Given that this foundation does not accept unsolicited applications, traditional application success factors do not apply.
 However, an analysis of their documented grants reveals clear patterns:

 Long-Term Relationship Building The foundation's giving pattern shows sustained, multi-generational commitment to select institutions.
-Salve Regina University, for example, has received more than $24.6 million "across numerous generations," indicating that once an organization is in the foundation's portfolio, they may receive ongoing support over many years.
+Salve Regina University, for example, has received more than $24.6 million "across numerous generations," indicating that once an organisation is in the foundation's portfolio, they may receive ongoing support over many years.

 Transformative Impact Focus The foundation makes substantial grants designed to create lasting change: